Different Versions of AP Exams

 Whether across years or across versions of an exam within the same year, the AP Program ensures the comparability of AP Exam scores.
 That is, a 3 in a given AP subject always has the same meaning, as does a 2, 1, 4, or 5.
 Another related assurance we make is that regardless of which version of an exam a student takes, his or her score would be the same.
 Both of these exam characteristics are supported by the process of equating.

 Because no two versions of a test can be developed to statistically equivalent levels of difficulty, equating is an essential process in scoring of standardized tests for which score comparability is an important concern.
-So through similar procedures as are employed to ensure that an AP score of 3 in one year is comparable to a 3 in both the previous and following years, the AP Program ensures the comparability of scores that result from different versions of an exam administered in the same year, despite what may legitimately be seen as perceivable differences in exam difficulty.
+Through similar procedures as are employed to ensure that an AP score of 3 in one year is comparable to a 3 in both the previous and following years, the AP Program ensures the comparability of scores that result from different versions of an exam administered in the same year, despite what may legitimately be seen as perceivable differences in exam difficulty.

 What will happen to my AP Instructional Planning Report if my students receive an additional version of an AP Exam?

-In most cases, half of a given school's students in the selected subject(s) took the most commonly administered version of the exam, and the other half took the additional version of the exam.
-If this is the case at your school, your Instructional Planning Reports for the selected subject(s) will be divided into two separate segments: one for the students who received the most commonly administered version of the exam, and one for the students who took the additional version of the exam.
+Your Instructional Planning Reports for the selected subject(s) will be divided into two separate segments: one for the students who received the most commonly administered version of the exam, and one for the students who took the additional version of the exam.